k-h-phillips/k-h-phillips/README.md

   - heath and fitness

 🌱 I’m currently learning...
-  - web development frameworks such as Node.js, Angular, and React
+  - web development frameworks such as Node.js, Angular, React, Vue, Django
-  - best practices in web development for 2023
+  - best practices in web development for 2024

 📫 How to reach me...
-  - LinkedIn:
+  - LinkedIn: www.linkedin.com/in/kirsten-phillips-06845b15b
   - email: kirstenphillips210@gmail.com
   - phone: (434) 917-0499